" provided to the movie series Pirates of the Caribbean (see picture below)"

 Bess Carbine being used in Pirates of the Caribbean

 This replica is made with a 26-inch seamless tempered barrels are made of high-carbon steel (BS970 no. 080M40) and the breeches are threaded.
 It is .75 calibre.
 The locks have strong main strings and case-hardened hammers (frizzen covers) resulting in good sparks.
 Where possible all the parts are hand-fitted, just like the originals.

-We use a cyanide case-hardening factory process that makes sparking both more reliable and longer lasting.
+We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 As with all our other flintlocks, the vent is not drilled (read details below) so we can ship easily to your door throughout North America and to Europe and the UK.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.

 Brown Bess Carbine (MTS003) 529.00US 689.00CAN

 Money-back Guarantee - Shipped to your Door - Lowest Price Commitment

 For shipping costs and other details see our Muskets section